Robam Moni Mekhala: Ream Eyso

-The Reamso character wears a similar costume to the other yaksha (giant) characters in the Royal Ballet of Cambodia and Khol, however, there are distinctions in mask and weapon.
+The Ream Eyso character wears a similar costume to the other yaksha (giant) characters in the Royal Ballet of Cambodia and Khol, however, there are distinctions in mask and weapon.

-Like other yasksha's costumes, Reamso's costumes require pieces, like sleeves, to be sewn together while being put on.
+Like other yasksha's costumes, Ream Eyso's costumes require pieces, like sleeves, to be sewn together while being put on.
 The 'sampot' is worn in the 'chang kben' fashion, where the front is pleated and pulled under, between the legs, then tucked in the back and the remaining length of the pleat is stitched to the 'sampot' itself to form a draping 'fan' in the back.
 Knee-length pants are worn underneath, displaying a wide, embroidered hem around the knees.

-Reamso wears a long-sleeved shirt with rich embroidery along with a collar (srang kor) around the neck.
+Ream Eyso wears a long-sleeved shirt with rich embroidery along with a collar (srang kor) around the neck.
 On the end of the shoulders is a sort of epaulette that arches upwards like Indra's bow (known as inthanu).
 Other components of Ream Eyso's costumes are three richly embroidered banners worn around the front waist.
 The centrepiece is known as a 'robang muk' while the two side pieces are known as a 'cheay kraeng' with another piece in the back called a 'robang kraoy'.

 The character also wears an X-like strap around the body called a 'sangvar'; it may be made of gold-colored silk or chains of gold with square ornaments.
 These characters also wear the same ankle and wrist jewellery as females, but with the addition of an extra set of bangles on the wrist and no armlets.
 A kite-shaped ornament called a 'sloek po' (named after the bo tree leaf), which serves as a centre point for their 'sangvar', is worn.

-The distinction between Reamso and other yaksha (giant) characters is that he possesses a magic axe and wears a decorative yaksha mask with a hamsa's tail crown.
+The distinction between Ream Eyso and other yaksha (giant) characters is that he possesses a magic axe and wears a decorative yaksha mask with a hamsa's tail crown.